Samsung/tizen-docs/docs/platform/reference/tizen-studio/emulator-extension-guide.md

 For example, you can create a UI extension to modify the launch options.
 This is implemented using the `org.tizen.emulator.manager.vms.option.Option` extension point.
 After creating a class instance, you can extend the `OptionFactoryV2` class by using `MakeOptionList` to add a new option to the Common option list, or `addOption` to add a new option to a specific list item.

-## Developing emulator control panel extensions
+## Develop emulator control panel extensions

 The Emulator Control Panel extensions use 2 Git repositories:
 - Lib, UI, and CLI code: `sdk/emulator/emulator-control-panel`